|

 “Ab Orcadibus Thylen usque 5 dierum ac noctium navigatio est; sed Thyle larga et diutina Pomona copiosa est.”

-The correct translation of which is:
+The correct translation of this passage is:

 “Thyle, which was distant from Orkney by a voyage of five days and nights, was fruitful and abundant in the lasting yield of its crops.”